Dr Gillian Gorham

 Biography:

 Gillian has more than 30 years' experience in health services with roles spanning nursing, managerial, policy and research.
-She has academic qualifications in teaching, health service management and a PhD.
+Her academic qualifications include teaching, health service management and a PhD.

-Her work and that of the renal program at Menzies, has a strong focus on evidence translation and the implementation of research findings into policy and practice.
-Gillian has experience in evaluating the costs and benefits of health care programs and an interest in determining cost-effective models of care with a focus on improving service integration, health outcomes and the experiences of individuals.
+Gillian’s work and that of the renal program at Menzies, has a strong focus on evidence translation and consumer engagement in the implementation of research findings.
+She has a keen interest in evaluating models of care to identify ways to improve service integration, health outcomes and the experiences of individuals with multi-morbidity.

 Publications include government reports, strategic plans and peer reviewed manuscripts.